nicodex/HelloAmi/README.md

     on the console (requests a new console window if run from WB).
   - `HelloAmi.adf.asm`
-    OFS disk image with a custom boot sector, that creates a task that uses the `intuition.library` to show window with a "Hello, World!" button (very early in the boot process, even before DOS is ready).
+    OFS disk image with a custom boot sector, that creates a task that uses the `intuition.library` to show a window with a "Hello, World!" button (very early in the boot process, even before DOS is ready).
   - `C/LoadWB.asm`
     Very simple re-implementation of the original program with the same name